If you haven’t kept up in biology over the last few years, you need a total knowledge overhaul.

 I want you to realize that these ‘factors’ are various parts of DNA all interacting at the same time, in coordination to keep the body running smoothly.
 ENCODE discovered millions of such factors amongst the 98.5% of ‘junk’ that regulate the reproduction of cells and synthesizing of proteins.

 The junk isn’t junk after all.
-Sign up to be notified because the next blog will continue with this theme and will discuss, amongst other biological details of your body, the fate of the ‘gene’.
+Sign up in the right margin to be notified because the next blog will continue with this theme and will discuss, amongst other details of the biology of your body, the fate of the ‘gene’.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, Your 2010 Knowledge of Biology is Now Ancient History